 The Skoda Kamiq is a safe car - five-star ANCAP rated, it benefits from a full suite of physical and autonomous safety features.
 Highlights include adaptive cruise control, a lane-keeping assistant, a reverse camera with parking sensors, rear brake assist and fatigue detection.
 Seven airbags and internationally endorsed ISOFIX points (for a child's car seat) provide a good level of physical protection.

-It's worth noting here that Skoda is owned by Volkswagen (along with a number of other well-known brands, including Lamborghini).
+It's worth noting here that Skoda is owned by Volkswagen (along with several other well-known brands, including Lamborghini).
 When it comes to safety, Volkswagen has an excellent pedigree, which is passed down to all the manufacturers in the group.

 A base spec Kamiq will set you back around $26,990.
 At the top of the range, a Limited Edition will cost around $35,490.
 In the interests of comparison, a base-spec Hyundai Kona costs around $24,300 (with no add-ons) and an entry-level Mazda CX-390 starts at about $30,990.